creatorstar20/STAR/CONTRIBUTING.md

-# Contributing to Go
+# Contributing to Star

-Go is an open source project.
+Star is an open source project.

 It is the work of hundreds of contributors.
 We appreciate your help!